dburyak/json-rpc-ethereum-proxy/README.md

 format instead.
 Environment variables take precedence over config file values.
 Environment variables and keys for yaml config file are all available in the `Config.java` class.

+## Extensibility

+We'll follow a typical approach for such apps - chain of processors, where each processor performs a specific task and passes the request (+ any other data) to the next processor in the chain.
+This way, we can easily add/remove/modify processor implementations according to changing requirements.
+Also, it will be easy to make the chain configurable to be able to enable/disable certain features.
+Another benefit of this approach is that each processor can be tested in isolation.

 # Running locally